Abhinaenae/Go-projects/README.md

 # Go-projects
-My projects that are made in Go.
+My simple projects that are made primarily in Go.
 TBC.

 - Quiz Game